 Last week, we wrote about how much we love Movado watches.
 To summarize, they’re beautifully designed, well made, and affordable luxury timepieces that any collector should be proud to own.

 Since then, we’ve gotten some questions.
-One thing that really struck us in particular was the sheer number of people wanting to know whether they should get a Tissot or a Movado.
+One thing that really struck us in particular was the sheer number of people wanting to know whether they should get a Tissot or a Movado watch.

 We understand, of course.
 They’re both luxury watchmakers that occupy a similarly affordable space in the watch market.